B2B Virtual Account Payment Method

 Viewing Funding Account Details

-You can get the current status of a funding account with the Get Funding Account Details API.
-Details include key fields such as the credit limit, expiration date, and the number of active pseudo accounts associated with the funding account.
-Because a funding account can be used for multiple pools, this API provides the total number of active accounts across all pools.
-Active accounts are all of the accounts requisitioned under a funding account, and does not include deleted accounts.
+The Get Funding Account Details endpoint allows you to retrieve the current status of a funding account.
+It provides information such as the credit limit, expiration date, and the count of active virtual accounts linked to the funding account.
+As a funding account can serve multiple proxy pools, this API conveniently offers the aggregate number of active accounts across all pools.
+Please note, 'active accounts' refer to all accounts requisitioned under a funding account, excluding any deleted accounts.

 Creating a Proxy Pool

-For Visa Pseudo Accounts and TSYS VANs, the full 16-digit funding account must be passed.
-Because the funding account information is not masked within the API, the API consumer must be PCI Compliant to use this API.
+Warning: Because the Funding Account information isn't masked within the API, the API consumer must be PCI Compliant to use this API.

 Updating a Proxy Pool